gbv/wordpress-importer-gui/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
+The Parameter --base-href should be used to set the base href e.G. if App is running under `https://reposis-test.gbv.de/IntR2Dok/wpimport/`, then base-href needs to be `/IntR2Dok/wpimport/`

 ## Running unit tests